4-20ma/4-20ma.github.io/source/_posts/20141226-howto-create-rpm-package-using-chef-test-kitchen.md

   - virtualbox
 ---

-This article describes how to leverage Chef and Test Kitchen to create a pristine virtual machine from which to create an RPM package.
+This post describes how to leverage Chef and Test Kitchen to create a pristine virtual machine from which to create an RPM package.

 #### Background